 Categorizing barriers to mass communication

-Expanding on obstacles in mass communication, I present four distinct categories, namely physical, semantic, psychological, and technological barriers.
+Expanding on mass communication barriers, I present four distinct categories, namely physical, semantic, psychological, and technological barriers.
 Each exerts unique influence in impeding effective communication across massive audiences.

 Physical Barriers in Mass Communication